Qubit-efficient simulation of thermal states with quantum tensor networks: Introduction

+In this paper, we introduce a qubit-efficient method to holographically simulate thermal states of many-body systems, which circumvents many of these challenges.
+As a proof-of-principle and with an eye towards near-term hardware demonstration, we focus on $1d$ systems.
+However, the method readily generalizes to higher dimensions, where classical tensor methods can become challenging (e.g. by treating a $d$-dimensional system as a $1d$ stack of $(d-1)$-dimensional cross-sections, or employing higher-dimensional isometric tensor network representations).

-In this paper, we introduce a qubit-efficient method to holographically simulate thermal states of many-body systems, focusing on $1d$ systems and matrix-product state (MPS) representations.
-This technique is based on the efficient representation of $1d$ thermal states as matrix-product density operators (MPDO)~\cite{verstraete2004matrix}, as depicted in Fig.~\ref{fig:MPDO}.
-The key approximation is unraveling the MPDO into a stochastic mixture of quantum-circuit-generated MPS (sto-qMPS) whose variational free energy can be efficiently computed using a hybrid classical/quantum approach.
-Crucially, the sto-qMPS format can be used without introducing an ancillary copy (e.g. thermofield double) of the system~\cite{verstraete2004matrix} to purify the thermal state, enabling thermal states to be approximately prepared with the same number of qubits as a pure state.
+The starting point of our approach is to represent a $1d$ thermal state as a matrix-product density operator (MPDO), which we then unravel into an ensemble of quantum circuited generated MPS that can be stochastically sampled to reproduce properties of the thermal MPDO.
+Crucially, the sto-qMPS format can be used without introducing an ancillary copy (e.g. TFD) of the system~\cite{verstraete2004matrix,wu2019variational} to purify the thermal state, thereby enabling thermal states to be approximately prepared with the same number of qubits as a pure state.
+We dub the resulting unravelling stochastic quantum-circuit generated MPS (sto-qMPS).
 Adopting notation appropriate for a system of $N$-qubits or spins-1/2, each with basis states $|0\>,|1\>$, the basic idea behind this approach is that qMPS circuits turn a fixed reference initial state (e.g. $|00000\dots 0\>$) of physical qubits into an MPS.
 In sto-qMPS, the same type of qMPS circuit is applied to a random initial state of the physical qubits $|\vec{n}\>$ (with $\vec{n}\in \{0,1\}^N$ for a system with $N$ spins-1/2), where $x$ is drawn from a probability distribution $P(x)$ that can be efficiently sampled classically, and the results are averaged over the ensemble of qMPS described by the interplay of $P(x)$ and the unitary operations making up the qMPS circuit.
 As we will discuss, this amounts to an oversimplification of the Hamiltonian on the scale of the many-body level spacing, which nonetheless has been argued not to dramatically affect physically-important properties~\cite{martyn2019product}.

 The simplest instantiation of the sto-qMPS simply draws the initial physical qubit configurations from a product distribution, a qMPS adaptation of the so-called product-state ansatz (PSA) introduced in~\cite{martyn2019product}.
 Using PSA, we implement small-scale proof-of-principle demonstrations of this technique on Quantinuum's system model H1 trapped-ion quantum processor, achieving a rough approximation (relative errors $\sim 15-20\%$ accurate approximations) of thermal states of correlated spin chain models in the thermodynamic limit using only 2 hardware qubits with no error mitigation.
 We then explore the variational power of the sto-qMPS ansatz through numerical simulations on 2-6 qubit circuits of varying depths and show that the sto-qMPS provides a good approximation to physical properties (free-energy, correlation functions, etc.) of thermal states over a broad range of temperature scales.
 We find that the difficulty of approximating thermal states in this form is non-monotonic in temperature, becoming simplest in the low- and very-high temperature regimes, and achieving a maximum at temperatures of the order of the characteristic scale of terms in the Hamiltonian.
 We then show that introducing spatial correlations into $P$, which we refer to as a correlated spectrum ansatz (CSA), can surmount intrinsic limitations of the PSA, and comment on various possible extensions and refinements.